DC673/A03/README.md

 + **Cloning** - Cloning is used to create a copy of a specific repository or branch onto the local machine.
 The ability to work with the entire repository locally means all developers can work more freely.
 + **Commit** - A commit is like a snapshot of your repository.
 They work like save points within Git.
 Commits can be made to different branches and users can specify exactly what changes to include.
++ **Pull** - updates your current local branch and all remote tracking branches.
+Without using pull, your local branch won't have any updates present on the remote branch.
+It is the most common way to update your repository.
 + **Push** - Updates the remote branch with local commits.
 It can be thought of as update or publish.
 A push can be made after making a commit locally.
 This makes your commits accessible to others who you may be collaboraing with.
 Any open pull requests will be updated with the branch being worked on.